seborama/fuego/README.md

 ## The Golden rules of the game

 1- Producers close their channel.
 In other words, when you create a channel, you are responsible for closing it.
-Whenever the fuego creates a channel, it is responsible for closing it.
+Similarly, whenever fuego creates a channel, it is responsible for closing it.

 2- Consumers do not close channels.

-3- Producers and consumers should be running in separate Go routines to prevent deadlocks when the channel's buffer fills up.
+3- Producers and consumers should be running in separate Go routines to prevent deadlocks when the channels' buffers fill up.

 ## Main features